dannystaple/dannystaple.github.io/_posts/2009-03-01-the-gay-issue.md

 For the sake of this article, for convenience, I will use the term Gay to describe Homosexual males, females (Lesbians) and Bisexual people or behaviour.
 Sorry if that offends you, but I am not going to write out every grouping every time.

-I know that for an older generation, or for English teachers, this word has a very different meaning of simply being happy.
+I know that for an older generation, or for English teachers, this word has a different meaning of simply being happy.
 As far as I know, it was adopted as a way of describing the happiness felt by someone who has finally accepted their own sexuality and ceased denying it.

-For a very much younger generation, calling something “gay” is used a general term of dislike, and is not intended as a word for those who are homosexual.
+For a much younger generation, calling something “gay” is used a general term of dislike, and is not intended as a word for those who are homosexual.
 I will not use it in that context.

 # Being Gay